olimorris/hledger-forecast/README.md

 ### Summarize command

-As your configuration file grows, it can be helpful to sum up the total amounts and output them to the CLI.
+As your forecast file grows, it can be helpful to sum up the total amounts and output them to the CLI.
+Think of this command as your own _profit and loss_ summarizer, generating a statement over a period you specify.
-Furthermore, being able to see your monthly profit and loss statement _if_ you were to purchase that new item may influence your buying decision.
-In hledger-forecast, this can be achieved by:

     hledger-forecast summarize -f my_forecast.csv